AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/02/page01.md

 - Portable storage – Saving on removable media like USB drives
 - Cloud storage – Saving remotely on platforms like Azure, Google Cloud, or AWS

 Proper storage ensures that data remains organized, secure, and accessible when needed, which is critical for ongoing analysis, sharing, and building machine learning projects.

 Now, let us explore how we can prepare and manage our data using Azure

+### Using Data in Azure

+We have explored Azure Machine Learning in previous lessons, and today you will take that a step further by diving deeper into data preprocessing.
+While you will not be building a model today, you will practice preparing this dataset as if you are using it to identify top-performing NASCAR athletes.